ava-labs/timestampvm-rs-template/README.md

 ## Dependencies

 - Latest version of stable Rust.
-- To build and test timestampvm you need [protoc](https://grpc.io/docs/protoc-installation/#install-pre-compiled-binaries-any-os) version >= 3.15.0.
+- To build and test the plugin you need [protoc](https://grpc.io/docs/protoc-installation/#install-pre-compiled-binaries-any-os) version >= 3.15.0.

 ## Build the plugin